All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can GLP-1 medications prevent a first heart attack?

 The evidence is strongest for patients who already have heart disease (secondary prevention).
-However, the REWIND trial included many patients without prior heart events and still showed benefit.
-While we cannot say GLP-1 medications definitively prevent first heart attacks in all populations, the data is encouraging for primary prevention.
+But the REWIND trial included many patients without prior heart events and still showed benefit.
+While we can't say GLP-1 medications definitively prevent first heart attacks in all populations, the data is encouraging for primary prevention.
 More research is ongoing.

 Are the heart benefits the same for men and women?